-Powers provides customers with a quality experience that does not end after the purchase.
+As a commercial refrigerator supplier, Powers Equipment provides customers with a quality experience that does not end after the purchase.
 Our equipment is top quality, built to be consistently reliable, and customizable.
 Our after-sale customer service is unsurpassed and we are always here to help with technical advice, parts, or equipment selection.
-As a leading commercial refrigerator manufacturer in the US, we understand the needs of the customer.
+As a leading commercial refrigerator manufacturer in the USA, we understand the needs of the customer.
 We know how to keep flowers at their very best, store milk cold and fresh in your cafeteria or food service establishment, and how to have the coldest beer in town.
 Powers can assist you in any capacity.
 We are always looking for a new challenge, so do not hesitate to call and ask how we can assist you with your project.

 Every piece of Powers Equipment is proudly produced by skilled craftsmen at our factory in Warminster PA.
-We have been providing both quality equipment to the industry and jobs in our community since 1935.
+We have been providing both quality commercial refrigerators for the industry and jobs in our community since 1935.
 The goal of every team member here at Powers from the factory floor to the front office is total customer satisfaction.

-Our industry and the world continue to evolve and change and the Powers Equipment Company chooses to stay at the front of these innovations.
+Our industry and the world continue to evolve and change and the Powers Equipment Company chooses to stay at the front of these innovations in commercial refrigerators.
 With new technology such as the very energy efficient and environmentally friendly R-290 refrigerant, as well as advanced controllers to make sure the coolers temperature is always where it needs to be, Powers strives to be ahead of the curve by providing our customers the latest and most efficient technologies.

-Powers has continued to exceed customer’s expectations for over 85 years because of our high standards in customer service, quality materials, design, availability, and performance.
+Powers has continued to exceed customer’s expectations as a commercial refrigerator supplier for over 85 years because of our high standards in customer service, quality materials, design, availability, and performance in commercial refrigerators.
 As a privately owned business with management at every level on the shop floor every day, Powers has the ability to adjust to market trends swiftly and employ new strategies or act on special requests quickly to meet our customer’s needs.
 Our focus at Powers is always on the customer both before and after you purchase one of our quality products.
 Do not hesitate to call on us for any assistance required.
 We are here to help.

 A commercial refrigerator is one of the most valuable pieces of equipment to purchase for a restaurant, pub, grocery store, or church kitchen.
 It’s critical to get the commercial refrigerator or freezer that best suits the space you have available in your venue.
 Top-mount refrigerators, for example, are optimal in dusty work environments, such as bakeries and pizza shops where flour can settle on surfaces.
 In hot kitchens (above 75°), bottom-mount refrigerators are favored because as heat increases, top-mounted models must work harder to stay cold.
 There are many options for freezer and refrigeration accessories, including regular and automated industrial refrigerator thermometers that alert you when internal atmospheric temperatures surpass dangerous thresholds for food-service items.